simeononsecurity/simeononsecurity.ch/content/articles/the-importance-of-password-security-and-best-practices/index.en.md

 ### Avoid Public Wi-Fi Networks

-[Public Wi-Fi networks](https://simeononsecurity.com/articles/how-to-secure-your-wireless-network-against-hacking/) are not secure, and hackers can easily intercept your internet traffic, including your passwords.
+[Public Wi-Fi networks](https://simeononsecurity.com/articles/how-to-secure-your-wireless-network-against-hacking/) aren't secure, and hackers can easily intercept your internet traffic, including your passwords.
 Avoid using public Wi-Fi networks to access your accounts, especially for sensitive activities such as online banking or shopping.

 ______